-What is Paranoia?
+What Is Paranoia?

-Paranoia is thinking and feeling as if you are under threat even though there is no or very little evidence that you are.
+Paranoia is thinking and feeling as if you are under threat even though there is none or very little evidence that you are.
 Paranoid thoughts can also be described as delusions.
 There are lots of different kinds of threat you might be scared and worried about.

 Paranoid thoughts could also be exaggerated suspicions.
-For example, someone made a nasty comment about you once, and you believe that they are directing a hate campaign against you.
+For example, someone made a nasty comment about you once and you believe that they are directing a hate campaign against you.

-Paranoia a lot of times is a symptom of an underlying condition such as paranoid personality disorder, schizophrenia or delusional disorder, etc. The treatment of Paranoia can include prescribed medicines and some different therapies or a combination of them.
+Paranoia a lot of times is a symptom of an underlying condition such as paranoid personality disorder, schizophrenia or delusional disorder, etc. The treatment of paranoia can include prescribed medicines and some different therapies or a combination of them.

 Everyone will have a different experience of paranoia.
 But here are some examples of common types of paranoid thoughts.
-Thoughts like;
+Thoughts like:

-- you are being talked about behind your back or watched by people or organizations
+- you are being talked about behind your back or watched by people or organizations.

-- other people are trying to make you look bad or exclude you
+- other people are trying to make you look bad or exclude you.

-- you are at risk of being physically harmed or killed
+- you are at risk of being physically harmed or killed.

-- people are using hints and double meanings to secretly threaten you or make you feel bad
+- people are using hints and double meanings to secretly threaten you or make you feel bad.

-- other people are deliberately trying to upset or irritate you
+- other people are deliberately trying to upset or irritate you.

-- people are trying to take your money or possessions
+- people are trying to take your money or possessions.

-- your actions or thoughts are being interfered with by others
+- your actions or thoughts are being interfered with by others.

-- you are being controlled or that the government is targeting you
+- you are being controlled or that the government is targeting you.

-You might have these thoughts very strongly all the time, or just occasionally when you are in a stressful situation.
+You might have these thoughts very strongly all the time or just occasionally when you are in a stressful situation.
 They might cause you a lot of distress or you might not really mind them too much.

 Most people have paranoid thoughts about threats or harm to themselves but you can also have paranoid thoughts about threats or harm to other people, to your culture or to society as a whole.

-Paranoid thoughts are to do with your ideas about other people and what they might do.
+Paranoid thoughts have to do with your ideas about other people and what they might do.
 It can be difficult to work out whether a suspicious thought is paranoid or not.
 People might disagree on what is a paranoid thought.
 People may think about risks in different ways and believe different things are good or bad evidence for suspicious thoughts.
 People might also believe different things based on the same evidence.

 Ultimately you have to decide for yourself.
 Suspicious thoughts are more likely to be paranoid if:

-- no one else shares the suspicious thought
+- no one else shares the suspicious thought.

-- there’s no definite evidence for the suspicious thought
+- there’s no definite evidence for the suspicious thought.

-- there is evidence against the suspicious thought
+- there is evidence against the suspicious thought.

-- it’s unlikely you would be singled out
+- it’s unlikely you would be singled out.

-- you still have the suspicious thought despite reassurance from others
+- you still have the suspicious thought despite reassurance from others.

-- your suspicions are based on feelings and ambiguous events
+- your suspicions are based on feelings and ambiguous events.

 Paranoia is a symptom of some mental health problems and not a diagnosis itself.
 Paranoid thoughts can be anything from very mild to very severe and these experiences can be quite different.
 This depends on how much:

-- you believe the paranoid thoughts
+- you believe the paranoid thoughts.

-- you think about the paranoid thoughts
+- you think about the paranoid thoughts.

-- the paranoid thoughts upset you
+- the paranoid thoughts upset you.

-- the paranoid thoughts interfere with your everyday life
+- the paranoid thoughts interfere with your everyday life.

 Lots of people experience mild paranoia at some point in their lives.
 This is usually called non-clinical paranoia.
 These kind of paranoid thoughts often change over time so you might realize that they are not justified or just stop having those particular thoughts.

 At the other end of the spectrum is very severe paranoia (also called clinical paranoia or persecutory delusions).
 If your paranoia is more severe then you are more likely to need treatment.

 Paranoia can be one symptom of these mental health problems:

-- paranoid schizophrenia – a type of schizophrenia where you experience extreme paranoid thoughts
+- paranoid schizophrenia – a type of schizophrenia where you experience extreme paranoid thoughts.

-- delusional disorder (persecutory type) – a type of psychosis where you have one main delusion related to being harmed by others
+- delusional disorder (persecutory type) – a type of psychosis where you have one main delusion related to being harmed by others.

-- paranoid personality disorder
+- paranoid personality disorder.

 - Religious paranoia – Here the patients suffer from a permanent delusion of a primarily religious nature.
 He for example believes that he is the messenger of God who has been sent to the world to propagate some religion.

-Cause of Paranoia
+Cause Of Paranoia

 2) Feelings of inferiority: Here the psychologists have found that the main cause of paranoia is a sense of inferiority that may be caused by a variety of condition such as failure, disgust, sense of guilt.

-3) Emotional complex: Certain psychologist points out emotional complexes, and also believe that they are seen to be present in other mental diseases as also in normal individuals.
+3) Emotional complex: Certain psychologist points out emotional complexes and also believe that they are seen to be present in other mental diseases as also in normal individuals.

-4) Personality type: Cameron believes a certain type to be more susceptible to this disease, a personality that has sentimentally, jealousy, suspicion, ambition, selfishness and shyness etc. Patients of paranoia do exhibit these peculiarities of personality but on this basis they cannot be said to belong to definite personality.
+4) Personality type: Cameron believes a certain type to be more susceptible to this disease, a personality that has sentimentally, jealousy, suspicion, ambition, selfishness and shyness, etc. Patients of paranoia do exhibit these peculiarities of personality but on this basis they cannot be said to belong to definite personality.

-5) Heredity: In the opinion of Fisher the main responsibility of paranoia lies fairly and squarely upon heredity, although he does not deny the importance of repression and emotional complexes.
-The causes of paranoia are not physical because no patient exhibits any signs of physical deformity and among the causes there are many important” ones, such as defects of personality, sense of inferiority, repression etc.
+5) Heredity: In the opinion of Fisher the main responsibility of paranoia lies fairly and squarely upon heredity although he does not deny the importance of repression and emotional complexes.
+The causes of paranoia are not physical because no patient exhibits any signs of physical deformity and among the causes there are many important ones such as defects of personality, sense of inferiority, repression, etc.

-Treatment and Cure of Paranoia
+Treatment And Cure Of Paranoia

 The treatment of paranoia is not straight as other illnesses.
 This is a disease which is controlled and treated by using behavior therapy.
-It aims at cutting down the sensitivity of critics and work on the social skills.
-Since the person suffering is irritable, unwilling and protective about himself, it can be difficult to get the treatment progress.
+It aims at cutting down the sensitivity of critics and works on the social skills.
+Since the person suffering is irritable, unwilling and protective about himself it can be difficult to get the treatment progress.
 The idea of behaviour therapy is to break the cycle of suspicion through the use of anxiety management techniques and behaviour changes in certain areas of day to day life.
-A cure of paranoia is very difficult and it is essential that treatment should be started immediately the disease comes to be known.
-Once it grows on a person there is no curing to it.
+A cure of paranoia is very difficult and it is essential that treatment should be started immediately as the disease comes to be known.
+Once it grows on a person there is no curing for it.
 The chief method of curing it is the following:

-- Psychoanalytic method – Compared to other mental diseases, this disease does not respond immediately to psychoanalytic treatment because, being suspicious, the patient does not cooperate with the doctor.
-Even then, with due precaution, certain results can be achieved by employing this method.
+- Psychoanalytic method – Compared to other mental diseases this disease does not respond immediately to psychoanalytic treatment because being suspicious the patient does not cooperate with the doctor.
+Even then with due precaution certain results can be achieved by employing this method.

-- Injection of Insulin – some patients also responds to this treatment but this cannot be said of all.
+- Injection of Insulin – Some patients also responds to this treatment but this cannot be said of all.

-Self Help Tips for Paranoia
+Self Help Tips For Paranoia

 - Decide that you will be quite and will not become angry for some part of the day.